sudar/bulk-delete/README.md

 ![](assets-wp-repo/screenshot-1.png)

-The above screenshot shows how you can delete Posts by post status.
-You can choose between drafts, pending posts, scheduled posts, privates posts.
+The above screenshot shows how you can delete posts by post status.
+You can choose to delete published posts, draft posts, pending posts, scheduled posts, private posts or sticky posts.

 ![](assets-wp-repo/screenshot-2.png)

 The above screenshot shows how you can delete posts by category.
+You can choose the post type from which you want to delete the posts.

 ![](assets-wp-repo/screenshot-3.png)